jorgsiq/Planetarium/README.md

 ![](header.png)

 Planetarium is an ambitious project that aims to build an astrophysical and exobiological engine for procedural generation of biomes, planets, systems and galaxies for scientific study, simulation and exploration.
-Check today the interface demonstration <br>
+Check today the interface demonstration. <br>
 * <a href="https://github.com/jorgsiq/planetarium/releases/download/V0.5/PlanetariumSetup.exe">(Pre-Realease Available to Download Now)</a> <br>
 * <a href="https://github.com/jorgsiq/planetarium/releases/tag/V0.5">(Setup Serial Key)</a>